 There’s always a better way of doing things!

-I set up Assuriant Consulting Ltd as an independent Cyber Security consultancy in 2016 when I left BAe Systems.
+On leaving BAe Systems in 2016 I set up Assuriant Consulting Ltd as an independent Cyber Security consultancy.

 My previous career in the Met Police Specialist Operations had already taught me that whatever you are doing there is always a better way of doing it.